dmh2000/go_sync_queue/doc/index.md

 A bounded queue is one that also has a 'capacity'.
 In that case, the queue is set up to contain a fixed number of elements.

 Queues are used in various algorithms, such as breadth first search.
 Another common use of a queue is to provide a means of communication between threads.
 If a queue is used for that purpose, then it may have blocking semantics.
 The 'get' method may block if the queue is empty.
 The 'put' method may block if the queue is full.
-If that is how it works, then there can be a tryPut method that adds an element if there is room in the queue or returns an indication that the queue is full, without blocking.
-Likewise there can be a tryGet method that returns an element or an indication the queue is empty.
+If that is how it works, then there can be a TryPut method that adds an element if there is room in the queue or returns an indication that the queue is full, without blocking.
+Likewise there can be a TryGet method that returns an element or an indication the queue is empty.
 Of course in Go you have buffered channels, which are effectively queues with blocking and non-blocking support.

 Typically, if a queue is used for communication between threads it is expected to live for the life of the program.
 It gets tricky if interthread queues are to be created and discarded over the life of execution.
 This can lead to memory leaks and threads hung on blocking Get's or Put's if care is not taken to make sure all goroutines are released from the queue before sending it go garbage collection.
 The code here doesn't detect or handle that case.
 It is up to the application to clean up.